9ae/ace/wiki/vault/o.03.md

 id: d684d675-4b69-4b05-b3bc-241d0168abce
 title: 'Chapter 3'
 desc: 'revenge. wc template 80'
-updated: 1618297310105
+updated: 1618545150011
 created: 1618194861906
 ---
 Summary

-# Plot A: Vio & Yule working our their differences
+# Plot A: Zaki seeks revenge

+Vio & Yule working our their differences
 Now that we undersand what the world is like.
 How does the Order coming in change our view?
 We can initially present them as a savior, and Vio is one trying to convince people they aren'ts as good they seem.
 **theme: Not being believed**